BoatBid - FAQ's

 How can I enter my boat into BoatBid?

 Click this link to enter your boat: Boat Auction Entry Form

 What does it cost to enter my boat into BoatBid?

-All the boats in the BoatBid auctions are already listed with their local Boatshed.com broker.
+All the boats in the BoatBid auctions are listed with their local Boatshed broker.
 The commission agreed between the seller and the broker remains the same when a boat is entered into BoatBid and we do not make any additional charges.

 Why won’t the password you sent me work?

-The computer generated alphanumeric passwords are a little confusing, the simplest way to ensure you input them correctly is to copy and paste them directly from the email we send you into the password box.
-Once you’ve logged in you’ll be able to change the password to something easier to remember.
-If you do have any problems with your password please forward any password emails we have sent you along with an explanation of the problem to firstname.lastname@example.org and we will look into it for you.
+The computer-generated alphanumeric passwords can be a bit difficult to type -- the easiest way to ensure that it is input correctly is to “copy and paste” it directly from the email we send you into the password box.
+Once you've logged in you’ll be able to change the password to something easier if you wish.
+If you have problems with your password please forward any password emails we have sent you along with an explanation of the problem to email@example.com and we will look into it and respond.